Services to Students Who Are Military Veterans or Active-Duty

 The mission of the Veteran and Military Services Program (VMSP) at the University of Michigan is to assist veterans, guardsmen, and reservists in making a successful transition into the U-M community.
 VMSP assists veterans and active-duty military in their own pathway to the University by helping them navigate the admissions process and military educational benefits.

 The U-M Student Veterans Services Coordinator Philip Larson (firstname.lastname@example.org) serves as transition specialist, coordinating services and resources for new and current student veterans to assist in their transition from military member to U-M student.
 A veteran of the United States Air Force (4 years) and the United States Air Force Reserve (3 years), Larson received his B.S. in biology and his M.S. in Student Affairs Administration, both from Indiana University.
 He served as a staff sergeant in the Air Force.
 Prior to joining the ONSP as Student Veterans Services Coordinator, Larson worked in student services at The Ohio State University and at Arkansas State University, where he designed and implemented a variety of programs for services for students.
 As U-M Student Veterans Services Coordinator, Larson:

 - Chairs the U-M Council on Student Veterans.

-- Works with the Student Veterans Advisory Committee to obtain feedback from student veterans on issues critical to their academic success and wellbeing.
+- Works with the Student Veterans of America - Ann Arbor (student organization) to obtain feedback from student veterans on issues critical to their academic success and well-being.